 “YES.
 As a nation we are 100% addicted to our phones.
 Take a look anywhere you go these days.
 People’s heads are deep into their phones on another planet.
 I mainly use my phone for catching up on emails on the go and browsing the internet, but it’s only probably for about an hour or so a day in total.”

-“Yes of course we are addicted!
+“Yes of course we are addicted to mobiles!
 You may not be yourself, but as a nation, we are definitely addicted to the little things!
 I mostly spend time on social media as the majority of people do.
 I would like to say that I only spend about an hour a day on my phone, but I imagine it is probably a lot more!”